Regional Medical Officer/Psychiatrist

 The Department of State provides reasonable accommodation to applicants with disabilities.
-Applicants requiring reasonable accommodations for any part of the application or hiring process should so advise the Department of State at ReasonableAccommodations@state.gov within one week of receiving their invitation.
+Applicants requiring reasonable accommodations for any part of the application or hiring process should so advise the Department at ReasonableAccommodations@state.gov , within one week of receiving their invitation to the oral assessment.
 Decisions for granting reasonable accommodations are made on a case-by-case basis.

 This job originated on www.usajobs.gov.
 For the full announcement and to apply, visit www.usajobs.gov/GetJob/ViewDetails/456304600.
 Only resumes submitted according to the instructions on the job announcement listed at www.usajobs.gov will be considered.